Hardware-efficient AI and ML

 New processor architectures have to be developed to accelerate the targeted workloads.
 Existing CPU's and GPU's fail to achieve sufficient efficiency.
 New NPU (neural processing units), TPU (tensor processing units) or IMC (in-memory computing) designs are developed, and offer significant speed ups.
 Yet, we are at a point where single core solutions no longer suffice.
 New multi-accelerator systems have to be explored.

 Our vision to achieve efficient execution, for a multitude of diverse ML workloads, is to combine different accelerator cores in heterogeneous multi-core processing platforms.
 The Diana platform, taped out in 2021, was the first heterogeneous multicore system developed in our lab – combining a RICV-V CPU, a digital AI accelerator and an analog-in-memory AI accelerator.
 In 2023, we continued with the design of various AI accelerators for bit-sparse DNN inference and for evaluating emerging probabilitsic graphical models.
-In 2024, we focus our efforts on a RISC-V based processor architeture template, denoted as "SNAX", enabling the easy integration of a wide variety of ML-accelerators in a RISC-V framework.
+Since 2024, we focus our efforts on a RISC-V based processor architeture template, denoted as "SNAX", enabling the easy integration of a wide variety of ML-accelerators in a RISC-V framework.

 Design/mapping space exploration multi-accelerator platforms: ZigZag and Stream